 An inspection will typically include the following checks:

-- To ensure the property is being maintained in a clean and tidy condition;
+- Ensure the property is being maintained in a clean and tidy condition;

-- That the grounds are being maintained in a clean and tidy condition (things like mowing, weed removal and lawn watering);
+- Check the grounds are being maintained in a clean and tidy condition (things like mowing, weed removal and lawn watering);

-- Ensuring the property hasn’t been damaged in any way;
+- Ensure the property hasn’t been damaged in any way;

-- That there are no more people living in the home than what you specified on the rental agreement;
+- Confirm there are no more people living in the home than what you specified on the rental agreement;

-- Making sure no pets are living at the property unless they’re allowed to; and
+- Make sure no pets are living at the property unless they’re allowed to; and

 What is the purpose of a routine rental inspection?

 Rental inspections are not a test to see how tidy your house is.
 In fact, they’re designed to identify any problems that could require maintenance or repair and to ensure the place is being looked after.

 In most cases, the property manager will walk through the rental property and note down any problems to review when they return to their office.